The Last Fling: Plot

 That evening, when Jason asks what she did over the weekend, Gloria tells him, but so sarcastically, that he believes she's joking.
 He later scolds her for loading the dishwasher 'incorrectly' and she is enraged.

 Late to the courthouse, Phillip is feeding pigeons on a bench when Walt from his newsstand comes by, with his wife of 30 years.
 When he asks how he knew Sophia was the one, he said he just knew.
 Walt wishes Phillip luck in finding his love in time.
 Inspired, Phillip goes to the courthouse and asks the judge to put off the Fields's hearing to give them time to reconsider.

 Then, Phillip breaks into the Acapulco beach house, finding a name on a Nalfon pill bottle, before he's arrested.
 Drew "bails" him out of jail.
 Back in Los Angeles Phillip locates Gloria/Marsha's mother, but she has her son toss him out.

 Knowing Gloria/Marsha's last name is Franklin, Phillip sends roses to every possible Franklin residence, with cards to Marsha, asking her to not get married.
 Gloria/Marsha calls him and he insists they meet.
 At the zoo, he talks down from an skyway and she talks up from an underpass bus stop, insisting it's too late, listing all the impediments to cancelling, but doesn't say she doesn't love him, and then leaves on a bus.

 Phillip knows her fiancé's name is Jason Elliot, and finds his address in the phone book but just misses her.
 Jason mentions her name as Gloria and the wedding is in a downtown hotel.
-Phillip mentions his name, which Gloria said whom with she spent his bachelor party weekend.
+Phillip mentions his name, which Gloria said with whom she spent his bachelor party weekend.
 He gets Linda and Jack to drive to downtown hotels, finding it on the third stop.
 Then he tries to stop the wedding and convince Gloria that they belong together.
 After chases, chance meetings (Fields and his wife embracing...) and slapstick, Phillip leaves.

 In her bridal gown, Gloria finds Phillip at the zoo where they first met, and kiss.